The Best Way to Freeze Eggs; 4 Methods Compared

 *Can be messy.
 I’ve had some bags leak.

-Package in whatever quantities you like.
+Package in whatever number of eggs you like.
 I used 6 eggs each in sandwich size bags.
-Then packaged those in gallon size freezer bags for extra protection.

-Method 4: Freezing Scrambled Eggs
+Method 4: Freezing pre-cooked Scrambled Eggs

 Pros/Cons: